JeanaC123/JeanaC123/README.md

   Swarm-Sense, a multi-robot data dashboard that tracks sensor data in a variety of robots in the UTC lab.
 Role: Scrum Master

+  Will update in a separate repo as the project progresses.

 - **Smaller Projects**
   - Forest Focus: a forest-themed Pomodoro timer (in progress)
   - Tidy Folder: a C++ folder organizer utility (in progress)